 Eastern grey squirrel

-Have you ever seen an animal sidestep drooling dogs and oncoming cars better than the grey squirrel?
+Have you ever seen an animal sidestep drooling dogs and oncoming cars better than a grey squirrel?

 Its incredible ability to dive, duck and dodge out of so many sticky situations is mostly thanks to this species’ agile moves and sharp vision, hearing and smell senses.